mtalha7274/mention_tag_text_field/README.md

 final String textWithMentions = _controller.getText;
 ```

+**Copying and Cutting**

+You can copy and cut selection text by overriding `contextMenuBuilder`.
+See the example for a full implementation.

 ## Additional information
 - **Contributing**: Contributions are welcome!
 Feel free to open issues or submit pull requests on [GitHub](https://github.com/iWOLFSTEIN/mention_tag_text_field).
 - **Support & Feedback**: You can expect prompt responses and support from the package maintainers.